 - BIN lookup: Does the issuing bank match the customer’s address?
 Is the type of card suspicious?

-All the results come in clear, human-readable terms, and they’re taken into account when calculating a risk score.
+All the results come in clear, human-readable terms and are considered when calculating a risk score.
 The scoring engine itself gives you complete control over your decision to allow or block a certain user action, with both factors and results fully customizable.

-Best of all, SEON is one of the few fraud prevention solutions that come with a free 14-day trial (extendable to 30 days) and transparent pricing, so you can get a clear idea of your ROI before you deploy it.
+Best of all, SEON is one of the few fraud prevention solutions that come with a free 14-day trial (extendable to 30 days) and transparent pricing, so you can get a clear idea of your return on investment (ROI) before you deploy it.

-- Reverse social media lookup: SEON can check more than 50 social networks to let you create a complete user profile including an avatar, bio, and post history.
+- Reverse social media lookup: SEON can check more than 90 social networks to let you create a complete user profile, including an avatar, bio, and post history.

-- Transparent pricing: Few data enrichment and fraud prevention tools let you know exactly how much it’ll cost to get results.
+- Transparent pricing: Few data enrichment and fraud prevention tools tell you exactly how much it will cost to get results.

 - Fraud prevention specific: While you could use SEON to filter out junk marketing leads, it’s first and foremost designed to reduce fraud rates.

-Experian is one of the most renowned credit scoring companies in the UK, but it also offers worldwide data enrichment services, with a focus on completing customer records.
-This can be useful if you need to meet KYC verification and AML (anti-money laundering) requirements.
+Experian is one of the most renowned credit scoring companies in the UK, but it also offers worldwide data enrichment services focusing on completing customer records.
+This can be useful if you need to meet Know Your Customer (KYC) verification and anti-money laundering (AML) requirements.